 Chair of Geriatric Innovation and Section Chief of the Center for Geriatric Medicine at Cleveland Clinic

-Dr. Ardeshir Z. Hashmi MD, FACP is the Endowed Chair of Geriatric Innovation and Section Chief of the Center for Geriatric Medicine at Cleveland Clinic.
+Dr. Ardeshir Z. Hashmi, MD, FACP, is the Endowed Chair of Geriatric Innovation and Section Chief of the Center for Geriatric Medicine at the Cleveland Clinic.

 Dr. Hashmi completed a two year postdoctoral research fellowship at Yale University.
 He completed his Internal Medicine residency and Chief residency at the Yale-Saint Mary’s hospital.
 He then trained at Massachusetts General Hospital, as a Clinical and Research Fellow in Geriatric Medicine before becoming Faculty and Medical Director of MGH Senior Health-Harvard Medicine.
 Dr. Hashmi subsequently transitioned to the Cleveland Clinic.

 He is a Fellow of the American College of Physicians, a graduate of the Clinical Process Improvement Leadership Program and Value Based Healthcare Delivery program via the Harvard Business School Institute of Strategy& Competitiveness.
 He is Co-Chair of the national American Geriatrics Society (AGS) Patient Priorities Care American Geriatrics Society Special Interest Group (SIG) and member of the AGS Health Systems Leadership SIG.
 Dr. Hashmi is also member of the Association of Chiefs and Leaders in General Internal Medicine and serves on the Cleveland Clinic National Consultation Service.
 He has also been selected for the prestigious Tideswell Emerging Leaders in Aging (ELIA) program in conjunction with the American Geriatric Society and the University of California San Francisco.